 What You Should Know About Graduating From College in Wyoming

 One way to make sure that your college education helps your future income is to look at the industries and careers that are growing or are most employable in your state and pursue a degree in the same field of study.
-The top five industries that showed a positive growth trend in an October 2020 report for Wyoming were government; trade, transportation and utilities; goods-producing services; leisure and hospitality; and retail trade.
+The top five industries that showed a positive growth trend in an October 2021 report for Wyoming were leisure and hospitality; retail trade; financial activities; trade, transportation, and utilities; and professional and business services.

-For careers requiring a bachelor’s degree, the five fastest-growing jobs in Wyoming are petroleum engineers, fine arts (including painters, sculptors, and illustrators), sales engineers, software developers, and athletic trainers.
+For careers requiring a bachelor’s degree, the five fastest-growing jobs in Wyoming are information security analysts, materials engineers, construction managers, management analysts, and market research analysts.

 Students interested in attending college in Wyoming have a number of scholarship and financial aid programs available to them.
 Wyoming is known for having one of the most generous financial aid programs in the union that makes college affordable for nearly any person wanting to attend.